Professor-Redwood-Team/Professor-Redwood/README.md

 - `tr_alerts__+ the name of your region role` - Alert forwarding specific to reports from the neighborhoods in a region
 - `quests_alerts` (required for quest alert forwarding) - only admin/mod/3 teams should have Send Message privilege, @everyone should have no privilege
 - `quests_+ the name of your region role` - Alert forwarding specific to reports from the neighborhoods in a region
-- `start_here` - only admin/mod roles should have Send Message privilege, @everyone should have Read only
 - `adventure_rules` - Server rules page - only admin/mod roles should have Send Message privilege, @everyone should have Read only
 - `bot_commands` - List of all bot commands - only admin/mod roles should have Send Message privilege, @everyone should have Read only
 - neighborhood channels!
 When creating these, make sure to use '-' in each name, even if it's at the beginning or end.
 Proper examples are `pier39-marina` and `sanjose-`